Changing My Mind On E2E ASR

 Particularly not using phones bothered me knowing how inconsistent pronunciations of English words are, it just seemed suboptimal to force the network to memorize that.

 However, I’ve had a bit of a change in thinking recently.
-This has come not from realizing the existance of some technical fact, but rather thinking about what the point of doing speech recognition actually is from the perspective of a consumer.
+This has come not from realizing the existence of some technical fact, but rather thinking about what the point of doing speech recognition actually is from the perspective of a consumer.
 There are many different use cases of course but in by far the majority of them what the end-user wants is a clean transcript.
-It should be easy to read, free of disfluences, filler words and repetitions.
+It should be easy to read, free of disfluencies, filler words and repetitions.

 I believe traditional ASR is flawed for achieving this, and E2E ASR is not.